stdgregwar/elve/README.md

 ## Development

 Would you like to write your own plugin?
 Take a look at the [available documentation](https://stdgregwar.github.io/elve/html/).

+## Contact

+ELVE is developed and maintained by the [Processor Architecture Lab, EPFL](http://lap.epfl.ch/).

+You can contact us at <elve@groupes.epfl.ch>.